 at the time of the loan disbursement the student was enrolled (registered) for classes on at least a half-time basis.

-However, the school must not make any subsequent disbursements of the loan unless the student resumes enrollment on at least a half-time basis.
+However, the school must not make any subsequent disbursements of the loan unless the student resumes enrollment on at least a half-time basis during the payment period.

 When a SAR/ISIR contains a disqualifying comment code